xinwenfu/platformio-espidf-aws-iot/README.md

 An [AWS IoT policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) configures what the device/thing will be allowed to do, e.g., *iot:Connect* (connecting to AWS IoT Core), *iot:Receive* (receiving a message from AWS IoT Core), *iot:Publish*  (publishing to a topic) and *iot:Subscribe* (subscribing to a topic)
 1. Log into AWS IoT console
 2. Search and use *IoT Core* service
-3. In the left navigation pane, configure by navigating the following entries in order.
+3. In the left navigation pane, configure by navigating through the following entries in order.
    - *Secure*
      - *Policies* -> *Create policy*
        - *Policy name*